Addthis Share Tools

 Smithsonian Gardens serves a national audience with online content.
 Its web-based platforms raise awareness of the gardens, plant collections, photographic archives, garden artifacts, program offerings, activity packages and donation opportunities.
 This digital presence engages virtual visitors in lively and meaningful conversations and extends the museum experience into their community.

-Smithsonian Gardens manages four distinct collections:
+Smithsonian Gardens manages three distinct collections:

 Archives of American Gardens: AAG is a leader in collecting, preserving and providing access to visual resources that document the history of gardens in America.
 This repository offers landscape designers, historians, researchers and garden enthusiasts access to a collection of more than 150,000 photographic images and records that document a wide range of historic and contemporary American gardens.